reasonml-community/bs-react-simple-maps/README.md

 ### Tests

-There are some simplistic tests using [bs-jest](https://github.com/BuckleTypes/bs-jest).
+There will be some tests using [bs-jest](https://github.com/BuckleTypes/bs-jest).

 ```sh
 npm run test
 ```

+For now, we just test by looking at the [examples](./examples).

 ## Thanks